 Some universities have access to the electronic version of the book, along with many other books that hardly anyone reads.
 Unfortunately, our library has no access, we are a university with a rather small budget.
 Every year the university library asks us to cancel journal subscriptions; we only subscribed to a handful of journals.
 We usually ask authors to send us their author copy, which is fine, but some are not responding – or not responding fast enough to continue working on projects or student’s homework.
 I will not talk about all the illegal ways that are otherwise used to get the PDF file of an article.

 Geoscience students need a laptop, a geologist’s hammer and much more.
 There is never a discussion that hardware may cost money.
 By hardware I mean an electronic device like a laptop or a hammer, but also printed books.
 For software, e.g. the computer code running on the laptop or the electronic version of the book which is delivered as a PDF file, hardly anyone is willing to spend money.
 Every year I’m accused of using the MATLAB commercial software instead of using free alternatives like R or Python.
 I am actually very tired to tell students that MATLAB provides certified code, a complete documentation and an excellent support – for just € 35 plus tax.
 An excellent service, that’s also the reason why good ebooks – and computer software – cost money.
 Someone pays the bill, there is no free lunch.
-There is also support for Python from various companies, but these cost a lot of money for this service.
+There is also support for Python from companies such as Facebook, Google and Microsoft – free does not mean that there is no money involved.

 And that many people at MathWorks and Springer work full-time to make their product as good as possible.
 Free software is written by enthusiasts who get their income for other jobs.
 Of course you can not expect them to guarantee the correctness of the code or to offer support.
 I also get a salary for my work at the university, for doing research and teach students in data analysis in the geosciences.
 I write my books usually outside normal working hours, which takes a full year or even more to be completed.
 I worked on the first edition of MRES, published in 2006, even on new year’s eve – part of Chapter 9 was actually written on that evening.
 And both MathWorks and Springer support me in writing books, with book development licenses of MATLAB, I get in direct contact with the engineer who has programmed an algorithm to which I have questions, and I also often meeting with Springer editors discussing current and future books.